pippaamy/pippaamy/README.md

 ### Hi there, I'm Pippa 🥰

 I'm a former Orchestral Musician now a Junior Software Engineer.
 I started coding two years ago when I tried out a SheCodes course.
 I loved it and went onto do the Northcoders Software Bootcamp.
-I now work as a Junior Software Engineer and Mentor for Northcoders.
+I now work as a Frontend Engineer for TGG ltd.

 🕵️‍♀️ I’m currently learning C#